 - Pharmaceutics and Pharmacology focuses on pharmacodynamics and pharmacokinetics, with a special emphasis on drug delivery and targeting systems; and on determination of biochemical and physiological mechanisms by which drugs exert their effects.

-- Translational Science conducts research across the interface from the laboratory bench to the patient bedside.
+- Outcomes and Translational Sciences conducts research across the interface from the laboratory bench to the patient bedside.